nathang15/Voice-Recognition-Authentication-System/README.md

 ## Description ##

 Voice-Recognition-Authentication-System is designed using OpenAI whisper model for speech recognition and build a user database using their credentials recorded under speech form.
-The code up until this commit for now is purely barebone with a working authentication system that have hash,salted passwords store in local database.
+The code up until this commit for now is purely barebone with a functional voice authentication system that have hash,salted passwords store in local database.

 ## Demonstration ##